victoria-makerspace/victoria-makerspace.github.io/source/Firmware.rst

 All RTOS tasks created during my Summer co-op of 2020 have HighWatermark calls in place but commented out.  **None of my tasks have had their stack depth optimized.**

-Other ways to know you've not specified enough stack? **Stack Overflow** This often manifests itself at the ESP32 going into a wild bootloop.
+Other ways to know you've not specified enough stack? **Stack Overflow** This usually manifests itself at the ESP32 going into a wild bootloop that is viewable on the serial monitor.

 Shrinking program size for OTA
 """""""""""""""""""""""""""""""""""""